Buldes/Startup-Page/README.md

 1. **Video Background**: Enjoy a dynamic background experience.
 2. **Google and YouTube Search**: Conveniently search the web and videos.
 3. **Bookmarks**: Easily save your favorite web pages for quick access.
+4. **Color and Opacity**: Customize the Color and Opacity by youre own for the serachbar and youre bookmarks.

 ## Future Plans
 I have big plans in store to make this startup page even better: